Gin Gin railway station: Description

-The goods shed is a 10 × 6 m timber-framed weatherboard clad building with out shade and with windows sealed through boarding.
+The goods shed is a 10 × 6 m timber-framed weatherboard clad building without shade and with windows sealed through boarding.
 It has one sliding door mounted on opposite sides of the shed, and the loading platform has been partly demolished.
 Goods crane is a one-ton whip crane bearing a manufacturing plate of Sargeant engineers, Brisbane.

 The former Station Masters house is a simply detailed building elevated with a corrugated iron hipped roof and verandah post brackets.
 The building at present is occupied by the Gin Gin and District Historical Society.

 Heritage listing

 Gin Gin Railway Station and Complex was listed on the Queensland Heritage Register on 28 July 2000 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Mount Perry railway was one of several major railway lines approved by the Queensland Parliament in 1877, to access the gold and copper fields of Queensland from the ports of Maryborough, Townsville and Bundaberg.
 The complex, by its retention by the local Shire Council, allows for an interpretation of the construction, and development of the former North Bundaberg-Mount Perry railway line, as well as the network of branch lines centred on Bundaberg.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The Gin Gin Railway Station and Complex is important as a substantially intact example of a country branchline station and its associated buildings and infrastructure.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The Gin Gin Railway Station and Complex is important as a substantially intact example of a country branchline station and its associated buildings and infrastructure.

 Its survival as a relatively intact group of railway buildings dating from various periods allows for the interpretation of the importance of the Queensland Railway network in the economic development of rural Queensland.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Its use as a museum also is important in the interpretation of the complex and its significance to the local community.